Visa & Passport Renewals and Passports

 Renewing your Visa

-However, if you do have plans to leave the U.S. you will need to renew your visa.
-Please review the web site of the US consulate in your home country or country of destination for information about how to renew your visa.
-In most cases, it is recommended that renew your visa in your home country.
+If you do have plans to leave the U.S. and your visa has expired, then you will need to renew your visa at a US embassy or consulate outside the U.S. Please review the web site of the US embassy or consulate in your home country or country of destination for information about how to renew your visa.
+In most cases, it is recommended that you renew your visa in your home country.
+You may qualify for an interview waiver.
+For details, go to Important Update on Waivers of the Interview Requirement for Certain Nonimmigrant Visa Applicants

 Renewing your Passport